Elena Blokhina, MD, PhD, Co-Investigator

 Allen Gifford, MD, Co-Investigator

-Tetiana Kiriazova, PhD, MS, Co-Investigator, PI of Ukraine Subcontract
+Tetiana Kiriazova, PhD, MSc, Co-Investigator, PI of Ukraine Subcontract

 Evgeny Krupitsky, MD, PhD, DMSci, Co-Investigator, PI of Russia Subcontract

 Anita Raj, PhD, Co-Investigator

 Edwin Zvartau, MD, PhD, DMSci, Co-Investigator, & Russian Project Director

 Marlene Lira, Project Coordinator